MUSC Student Handbook

 Student Support Services includes personal and academic counseling, and referral services for students with a wide variety of needs.
 These services include access and referral to appropriate academic and personal support networks/resources, personal advising for students experiencing difficulty transitioning to MUSC, identification and assessment of personal, family and school/work related issues, and student advocacy regarding intercultural awareness and education.
 Students are encouraged to take advantage of this array of personal services and programs before assistance becomes critical.

-Earl B. Higgins Scholarships are funded from contributions made to the Health Sciences Foundation and are awarded to students at the annual Earl B. Higgins Leadership in Diversity Awards Ceremony.
-Each college’s dean selects one student recipient annually.
+Earl B. Higgins Scholarships are funded from contributions made to the Health Sciences Foundation and are awarded to students during the annual Earl B. Higgins Leadership in Diversity Awards Ceremony.
+Each college’s dean selects a student recipient, from each college, awarded annually.
 Funding is available and varies based upon current annual proceeds derived from the foundation.

 Housing (Off-Campus), 843-792-0394